paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 A metric describing robustness of the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).

 #### Authenticator Output
 The output value generated by an authenticator.
 The ability to generate valid authenticator outputs on demand proves that the claimant possesses and controls the authenticator.
-Protocol messages sent to the verifier are dependent upon the token authenticator output, but they may or may not explicitly contain it.
+Protocol messages sent to the verifier are dependent upon the authenticator output, but they may or may not explicitly contain it.

 #### Authenticator Secret
 The secret value contained within an authenticator.